wesbos/hyperterm-cobalt2-theme/readme.md

 ### Q: How did you get the cool prompt?
 **A:** This isn't part of iTerm or Hyperterm, it has to do with the shell that you are using.
 I'm using ZSH along with [Cobalt 2 for ZSH](https://github.com/wesbosCobalt2-iterm/).
 I've got a whole free video series on this if you are interested:  <http://CommandLinePowerUser.com>

+### Q: Can I make edits?
+**A:** Yes please!
+Still working on this.
+I might not accept your edits, but I probably will.

 ## You might also like

 [Cobalt2 for Sublime Text](https://github.com/wesbos/Cobalt2)